Skip to main content

 Who should use Cody by Sourcegraph?

-Cody by Sourcegraph is best for Large enterprise codebases requiring deep contextual understanding across repositories and Complex refactoring projects that need awareness of system-wide dependencies.
-It's particularly useful for coding agents professionals who need advanced features.
+Cody by Sourcegraph is best for Large enterprise codebases requiring deep contextual understanding across hundreds of repositories and millions of lines of code and Complex refactoring projects where changes ripple across multiple services and teams need awareness of cross-repository impacts.
+It's particularly useful for coding agents professionals who need ai-powered code completion with codebase context.

 What are the best Cody by Sourcegraph alternatives?